sr3d/GithubFinder/README.md

 # Architecture

-The code is somewhat modularized with a main class (F) for the Finder itself.
+The code is somewhat modularized with a main class (F, defined in /javascripts/f.js) for the Finder itself.
 This class can be extended to add more functionalities through various plugins.
 Currently the plugins are

 - Diff:  allowing user to diff 2 different files from Github.
 - CH (Code Highlighter):  currently supports Ruby, JavaScript, CSS, and HTML.